Last Updated on June 20, 2026 by Daniel Globe

 Kayak Sea Caves

-After enjoying the wide openness of the dunes, head toward the coast where sea caves and kelp forests wait to be explored by kayak.
-You can choose guided tours or self-rentals from spots near Avila Beach and Pirates Cove; rentals come with kayak, paddle, and life jacket so you’re ready to go.
-Launch in calm morning waters—winds pick up later—so plan early for smoother paddling and clearer views.
-As you glide, take in arches, sea stacks, and narrow caverns carved in stone, and watch for marine life weaving through kelp.
-Guides add context on ecology and conservation if you want deeper connection.
-Pack sunscreen, a dry bag, and curiosity; kayaking here frees you to move with the sea and witness coastlines few get to know.
+As you glide, take in arches, sea stacks, and narrow caverns carved in stone, and watch for marine life weaving through the kelp.
+Guides add context on ecology and conservation if you want a deeper connection.
+Pack sunscreen, a dry bag, and your curiosity; kayaking here lets you move with the sea and see coastline few people get to know.

 Best Places to Eat and Drink

-Start your Pismo Beach food crawl with a mix of classic coastal comfort and inventive treats that’ll satisfy every craving.
-You’ll feel liberated sampling the town’s standout bites: Splash Cafe’s award-winning clam chowder in a sourdough bowl—rich, briny, and utterly comforting—then stroll cliffside to Ventana Grill for fresh seafood and a glass of wine with a view that clears your head.
-For sunrise sugar and sticky joy, join the line at Old West Cinnamon Rolls or grab inventive flavors from Surfside Donuts.
-Cool Cat Cafe keeps things casual with hefty burgers that anchor a day of exploring.
+Start a Pismo Beach food crawl that mixes classic coastal comfort with inventive treats.
+Sample Splash Cafe’s well-known clam chowder in a sourdough bowl: rich, briny, and comforting.
+Then stroll cliffside to Ventana Grill for fresh seafood and a glass of wine with a view that clears your head.

 - Old West, Surfside, Cool Cat: cinnamon rolls, creative donuts, classic burgers.